 The leaves are somewhat circular in shape, toothed, alternate and with 3 to 7 lobes, but mostly 5.
 These lobes have coarse teeth and a pointed tip.
 The leaf base varies from truncate to heart-shaped.
 Leaf surfaces do not have glands.

 The inflorescence is an ascending to pendent raceme of evenly spaced flowers, 8 to 20 in number, which are also without glands.
 These racemes arise from the leaf axils.

-The flowers are small, usually yellowish-green, with the hypanthium saucer shaped, the sepals are green to greenish-brown, nearly overlapping and spreading with the rounded tip curled back.
+The flowers are small, usually yellowish-green, with the hypanthium saucer shaped, the sepals are the most visible part f the flower; they are green to greenish-brown, nearly overlapping and spreading with the rounded tip curled back.
 R. rubrum flowers lack the elongated tube-like structure the the American Black Currant (R. americanum).
-The petals are cream to pinkish colored and somewhat hidden by the larger sepals.
+The smaller petals are cream to pinkish colored and somewhat hidden inside the larger sepals.
 They are erect around a green nectar disc that is on top of the smooth ovary.
 The five stamens are about as long as the petals and have dumbbell shaped white to yellowish anthers.
 The two styles are no longer than the stamens.
 Flower stalks are jointed (part remains after the fruit drops).